Find Affordable College Courses

 431 Yearly Graduations

 National University comes in at #3 on our list of the most popular colleges offering master's degrees in teaching students with disabilities.
 Each year, around 18,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,480 per year.
-For the 2020-2021 academic year, 431 master's degrees were handed out to teaching students with disabilities majors at National University.
-Of these students, 72% were women and 48% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,912 per year.
+During the most recent year for which we have data, 431 people received their master's degree in teaching students with disabilities from National University.
+Of these students, 77% were women and 49% were members of underrepresented racial-ethnic groups.

 #4